 And ask the grads you know about the impact the word “Oxford” has on their resumes.

-In 2022, the Oxford Bonnies will live at Trinity College from July 1 August 12.
+In 2023, the Bonnies in Britain will live at Trinity College from June 30 through August 11.
 Trinity is right in the center of the city, close to libraries, laboratories, lecture halls, shops, dozens of great restaurants and pubs – all the fun and excitement the ancient yet dynamic city has to offer.

 Take your required courses with international experts